 While 2018 features your standard mix of beautiful meteor showers to enjoy, there's one manmade version on the horizon that has a very small possibility of making more than just a visual impact.

-The 34-foot-long, 8.5-ton Tiangong-1, China's first-ever space lab, is predicted to make an uncontrolled reentry into Earth's atmosphere sometime in March or early April.
+The 34-foot-long, 8.5-ton Tiangong-1, China's first-ever space lab, is predicted to make an uncontrolled reentry into Earth's atmosphere in late March or early April.
 Unlike other orbiting spacecraft, which either burn up completely in Earth's atmosphere or feature a controlled descent into a remote "space graveyard" in the Pacific called Point Nemo, Tiangong-1's return is completely at the mercy of the laws of physics.

 "You really can’t steer these things," Harvard astrophysicist Jonathan McDowell told the Guardian.
 "Even a couple of days before it re-enters we probably won’t know better than six or seven hours, plus or minus, when it’s going to come down.
 Not knowing when it’s going to come down translates as not knowing where it's going to come down."

 China's space agency, which lost contact with the craft's telemetry services in September 2016, has estimated Tiangong-1 will reenter somewhere between latitudes 42.8° North and 42.8° South, an area largely covered by ocean, but also with some major population centers.
 Potential reentry locations include parts of the U.S., Southern Europe, China, the Middle East, South America, Australia and New Zealand.

 Ground trace of Tiangong-1 over a period of one day.
 (Image: CNES)